PigeonProtocolConsortium/pigeon-spec/README.md

    on constrained devices.

  * Backwards compatibility.
-Numerous compromises have been made to support legacy systems, such as devices that lack network support and FAT16 file systems.
+Numerous compromises have been made to support legacy systems, such as devices that use FAT16 file systems or lack network support.

 # What the Pigeon protocol is not trying to address